One Day in Malaga: The Ultimate Itinerary with Local Tips

 Have churros for breakfast

 Start the day off right with a good breakfast.
 Casa Aranda is a good idea if you’re looking for a Traditional Spanish breakfast.
-Here, you can have a delicious hot chocolate with churros or a “mollete”, a sandwich typical from Antequera, an inland town in the province of Malaga.
+Here, you can have a delicious hot chocolate with churros or a “mollete”, a typical sandwich from Antequera, an inland town in the province of Malaga.

 This cafe is the best place to have breakfast in Malaga Old Town.
-You can sit inside or outside on a beautiful sunny morning, and people watch and enjoy the atmosphere and food.
+You can sit inside or outside on a beautiful sunny morning, and people-watch and enjoy the atmosphere and food.

 Walk on Calle Larios